Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 KAALE is a completely volunteer run organisation specifically set up to address the specific issue of live animal exports, primarily from the port of Dover, but now more recently covering both Ramsgate (Kent) and Ipswich (Suffolk).
 No member of the KAALE crew takes any financial rewards for the work that they do as they are all volunteers – we simply do our work at KAALE to be a voice for the animals which are still being exported from the UK for slaughter and further fattening in mainland Europe.
 All of our funding is obtained by membership, for which you get 6 newsletters every year; or by donations.

 KAALE is a Non Government Organisation – an ‘NGO’.

-During the past year we have seen the exporters move from Ramsgate port, scene of the incident when 46 sheep had to be euthanised on 12th September 2012, back to Dover port for 2013 and then a return to Ramsgate for 2014 as the berth at Dover is being refurbished.
+During the past years we have seen the exporters move from Ramsgate port, scene of the incident when 46 sheep had to be euthanised on 12th September 2012, back to Dover port for 2013 and then a return to Ramsgate for 2014 as the berth at Dover was being refurbished.

 We believe the exporters moved back to Dover to avoid RSPCA inspectors examining the animals before shipment as Dover Harbour Board denied the RSPCA access to the port.